ben-grande/qusal/salt/sys-cacher/README.md

 Because the `sys-cacher` qube is listening on port `8082`, you can use it from non-template qubes and qubes that do not have a working Qrexec.
-Use the native configuration to set the update proxy using the IP address of `sys-cacher` by setting the cacher as the netvm of the client qube.
+Use the native configuration to set the update proxy using the IP address of `sys-cacher` by setting `sys-cacher` as the netvm of the client qube.

 ### Non-TemplateVMs integration

-**Attention**: this method will allow for a client qube to bypass the qubes firewall and connect to a remote via the updates proxy.
+**Attention**: this method will allow a client qube to bypass the qubes firewall and connect to a remote via the updates proxy.

 By default, only templates will use the proxy to update, if you want to cache